 Segment results in recent years reflect growth in our residential loan servicing segment, continued investment in the development and marketing of our technology products, cessation of loan acquisition and origination activities and our continuing resolution or disposition of those assets associated with our non-core businesses.
 To date, the Residential Loan Servicing business has been profitable.
-Our Unsecured Collections business and ORA are profitable but smaller contributors to the bottom line.
+Our Ocwen Recovery Group business and ORA are profitable but smaller contributors to the bottom line.
 Both earn fee income for performing services for third parties.
-OTX markets several products to the real estate and mortgage industries and earns fee income from sales of those products.
+OTX markets several products to the real estate and mortgage industries.
 OTX has not been profitable in any completed fiscal year.
 Business Process Outsourcing, which began offering business process outsourcing services late in 2002, was profitable for 2003.
-Our Commercial Servicing business to various other countries.
-A more detailed description of each of our business segments can be found under "Our Business-Our Business Segments" and additional information regarding profitability of our business segments appears in the section captioned "Management's Discussion and Analysis of Financial Condition and Results of Operation" in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2004 and our Annual Report on Form 10-K for the year ended December 31, 2003, each of which is incorporated herein by reference.
+Our Commercial Servicing segment, which we previously called International Operations, was not profitable in 2003, reflecting start-up costs associated with expanding our asset servicing business to various other countries.
+Additional information regarding profitability of our business segments appears in the section captioned "Management's Discussion and Analysis of Financial Condition and Results of Operation" in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2004 and our Annual Report on Form 10-K for the year ended December 31, 2003, each of which is incorporated herein by reference.